Defirence/CSGO-Ping-Tester/README.md

 # Current Project Status:

-Written in Python 3.7 with Tkinter as GUI Library.
+Written in Python with Tkinter as GUI Library.
 Standard GPL 3.0 Licence carried over.
-(Currently re-writing and optimizing for Python 3.8)

 I've managed to also tweak a few things so this entire program should run natively on MacOS, Linux, Unix and Windows.